Ed Tutwiler

-Edward Magruder "Tut" Tutwiler Jr. (September 13, 1880 – September 3, 1932) was a college football player and coach.
-He played quarterback for the Alabama Crimson Tide of the University of Alabama and the Virginia Cavaliers of the University of Virginia.
+Edward Magruder "Tut" Tutwiler Jr. (September 13, 1880 – September 3, 1932) was an American college football player and coach.
+He played quarterback at the University of Alabama and the University of Virginia.

 Early years

-Edward M. Tutwiler, Jr was born on September 13, 1880 in Balcony Falls, Virginia to Maj.
+Edward M. Tutwiler, Jr was born on September 13, 1880, in Balcony Falls, Virginia, to Maj.
 Edward Magruder Tutwiler, a wealthy Birmingham philanthropist, and Mary Fendley Jeffray.
 His father served in the American Civil War, participating in the Battle of New Market as one of the VMI cadets.

 College

 University of Alabama

-Tutwiler was from Birmingham, Alabama at the time of his enrolling at the University of Alabama.
+Tutwiler was from Birmingham, Alabama, at the time of his enrolling at the University of Alabama.
 He transferred from Alabama to Virginia.
 One account reads "Ed Tutwiler is one of the greatest stars that football in the south ever produced.
 He was a graduate of the University in the class of '98, and afterwards went to the University of Virginia.
 He was considered the pluckiest quarterback in the south, and was noted for head work and generalship."